 The trouble is that discounting continues into the future.
 I just said that a dollar next year isn’t worth as much as a dollar this year.
 That’s even more applicable in 2030, for example.
 A dollar in 2030 is only worth 21% of a dollar in 2021.
 Here’s that rough math for those who don’t want to calculate it:

-Without getting too finance-y with terminal values and what not, let’s say the reasonable goal is to pay back the investment in streaming by 2030.
+Without getting too finance-y with terminal values and so on, let’s say the reasonable goal is to pay back the investment in streaming by 2030.
 With the discounted cash flow, what would their potential cash flow need to look like by 2030?

 This is why I said breaking even is only the first step.
 To pay back their investment—and the longer you wait to pay it back, the higher the returns need to be—Netflix needs to add $500 million per year to the free cash flow, getting to $4.5 billion by 2030.

-Or you could listen to the market, who is projecting that Netflix will achieve $11 billion in FCF in 2026, five years away.
+Or you could listen to the market, which is projecting that Netflix will achieve $11 billion in FCF in 2026, five years away.
 In that case, Netflix is a cash flow machine.

 Here are those three scenarios over time: